 A credit score is an important number that reflects how well you manage your finances.
 It can affect the interest rates for loans, whether or not you are eligible to rent or buy a house, and even how much money it takes for you to get approved for utilities.
 A person's credit score can also impact their ability to find employment.
 There are many different types of credit scores ranging from 300-850 with 850 being the best possible score one could have.

 What is a credit score range?

-This will provide information on how your credit score is calculated as well as help with improve your credit score so you can achieve a better one which could lead to lower interest rates on loans or lines of credits in the future.
+This will provide information on how your credit score is calculated as well as help improve your credit score so you can achieve a better one which could lead to lower interest rates on loans or lines of credit in the future.

 1. How does the credit score range affect financial well-being?

 It's not always easy to know what your credit score is, but it can have a big impact on your ability to get loans and other financial opportunities.
 Your credit score ranges from 300-850 and the higher you are, the more financially successful you will be.